AndrewJBateman/angular-material-advanced/README.md

 * [@Angular/core ContentChild](https://angular.io/api/core/ContentChild) parameter decorator that configures a content query - to get reference to the template component
 * [Angular component error state](https://github.com/angular/components/blob/master/src/material/core/common-behaviors/error-state.ts)
 * [DoCheck lifecycle](https://angular.io/api/core/DoCheck) to invoke a custom change-detection function for a directive, in addition to the check performed by the default change-detector.
+* [ForwardRef Function](https://angular.io/api/core/forwardRef) to refer to references which are not yet defined.

 **RxJS**
 * [RxJS iif](https://www.learnrxjs.io/learn-rxjs/operators/conditional/iif) used to subscribe to first or second observable based on a condition